dafanghe/DeepSceneTextReader/README.md

 # DeepSceneTextReader
-This is a c++ project deploying a deep scene text reading.
+This is a c++ project deploying a deep scene text reading pipeline.
 It reads text from natural scene images.

 <p align="center">
   <img src="images/1.jpg" width=1280 height=720>